sulu/sulu-docs/bundles/website/reference-store.rst

 Architecture
 ------------

-Each type of content register its own service which implements ``ReferenceStoreInterface`` or with the default implementation ``Sulu\Bundle\PageBundle\ReferenceStore\ReferenceStore``.
+Each type of content registers its own service which implements the ``ReferenceStoreInterface`` or with the default implementation ``Sulu\Bundle\PageBundle\ReferenceStore\ReferenceStore``.